philip-shen/note_Networking/MANET_AODV/README.md

 ```

 A node MAY determine connectivity by listening for packets from its set of neighbors.
-If, within the past DELETE_PERIOD, it has received a Hello message from a neighbor, and then for that neighbor does not receive any packets (Hello messages or otherwise) for **more than ALLOWED_HELLO_LOSS * HELLO_INTERVAL milliseconds**, the node **SHOULD assume that the link to this neighbor is currently lost**.
+If, **within the past DELETE_PERIOD**, it has received a Hello message from a neighbor, and then for that neighbor does not receive any packets (Hello messages or otherwise) for **more than ALLOWED_HELLO_LOSS * HELLO_INTERVAL milliseconds**, the node **SHOULD assume that the link to this neighbor is currently lost**.
 When this happens, the node **SHOULD proceed as in Section 6.11**.

 Whenever a node receives a Hello message from a neighbor, the node SHOULD make sure that it has an active route to the neighbor, and create one if necessary.
 If a route already exists, then **the Lifetime for the route should be increased, if necessary, to be at least ALLOWED_HELLO_LOSS * HELLO_INTERVAL**.